Omar is responsible for clients' successful adoption and utilization of ClearPoint's strategy management and reporting tool.

 So what do you do after completing a PESTEL and SWOT analysis?
 The next step is to adjust your strategy to reflect your insights.

-Unless you’re prepared to handle this task in a piecemeal fashion across lots of departmental spreadsheets (which we wouldn't recommend because it’s a scattered approach), it’s best to do this work in a centralized strategy software tool like ClearPoint.
+Unless you’re prepared to handle this task in a piecemeal fashion across lots of departmental spreadsheets (which we wouldn't recommend because it’s a scattered approach), it’s best to do this work in a centralized corporate strategy software tool like ClearPoint.
 ClearPoint houses all your facility’s strategic information in one place, making it easy to see where adjustments need to be made.

 In addition to centralization, strategy software helps you make the most of your PESTEL analysis by allowing you to: